 Not all custom tailors are the same.
 The better ones (in my opinion) always adopt basted fitting, in order to perfect the fit for their customers.
 For those uninitiated with tailoring, a basted fitting process is where the tailor will let you try on a skeleton jacket, held together by temporary white basting stitches.
 For more information on the basted fitting stage, do read this educational article here.
 To me, a basted fitting stage is essential to a true tailoring experience.
 To quote a line from the aforementioned article: “It’s the difference between flying first class and flying on a private jet.”

-The basted fitting process allows tailors to fine-tune the fit of the suit, raising issues with fit that might otherwise have went unnoticed.
+The basted fitting process allows tailors to fine-tune the fit of the suit, raising issues with fit that might otherwise have gone unnoticed.
 While I can’t say that a basted fitting will always result in a good fit, in my personal experience the suits with a prior basted fitting all fit better than those without.
 I would say that if you have unusual body proportions (like me), the basted fitting stage is paramount in locking down a good fit.

 More than fit, I believe that the basted fitting process adds to one’s tailoring experience.
 Seeing Uncle Chung (pictured above) cutting through the baste stitches that undoubtedly took them tens of hours to sew, my appreciation of the tailoring craft grew exponentially.
 This is painstaking, labour-intensive artisan work.
 To me, it’s not a true tailoring experience if there’s no basted fitting process – there’s a reason why most, if not all of Saville Row’s hallowed establishments do basted fitting!